-The Tennessee Board of Nursing distributes professional nursing licenses to students in the Volunteer State.
-In order to be able to prepare students for their licensing tests and for a career in nursing, nursing schools in Tennessee must meet the board's requirements for approval.
-Nursing programs in Tennessee offer opportunities for students to gain their LPN, RN and APRN licenses or CNA certificates in order to begin their nursing careers.
+In order to become a nurse in Tennessee, there are certain credentials that need to be earned.
+The Tennessee State Nursing Board distributes professional nursing licenses to students in the Volunteer State.
+In order to prepare students for their Tennessee nursing license and for a career in nursing, nursing schools in Tennessee must meet the board's requirements for approval.

-To work as a certified nurse aide (CNA) in Tennessee, candidates must be certified and registered with the Tennessee Nurse Aide Registry.
+To work as a CNA in Tennessee, candidates must be certified and registered with the Tennessee Nurse Aide Registry.
 In the Volunteer State, individuals must complete an approved CNA education program and apply for registration within 24 months.
-The individual must pass an exam that is part skills assessment, part written exam and apply for registration with the Tennessee Department of Health.
+The individual must pass an exam — which is part skills assessment, part written exam — and apply for registration with the Tennessee Department of Health.
 After the individual passes the exam, they will be registered with the state's nurse aide registry.

 Nurse aides may view their certification status through the Tennessee Department of Health's website or by calling the department.
 Every two years, CNAs in Tennessee must recertify in order to stay on the registry.
 Recertification does not require a fee, but CNAs must prove that they worked at least one shift of eight hours or more in the past two years in order to qualify.

-How to Get a Licensed Practical Nurse (LPN) License in Tennessee
+How To Get an LPN License in Tennessee

-How to Get a Registered Nursing (RN) License in Tennessee
+How To Get an RN License in Tennessee

-How to Get an Advanced Practice Registered Nurse (APRN) License in Tennessee
+How To Get an APRN License in Tennessee

-To become an Advanced Practice Registered Nurse (APRN) in Tennessee, candidates must hold an advanced nursing degree at the master's level or higher.
-Applicants must also have an active Tennessee RN license and be nationally certified in an APRN specialty through a certifying body such as AANP, PNCB, or NCC.
+To become an APRN in Tennessee, candidates must hold an advanced nursing degree at the master's level or higher.
+Applicants must also have an active Tennessee RN license and certification in an APRN specialty through a certifying body, such as the American Association of Nurse Practitioners (AANP), the Pediatric Nursing Certification Board (PNCB), or the National Certification Corporation (NCC).
 It is also possible to obtain a Tennessee RN license and a Tennessee APRN license at the same time.